apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 1. The Job Manager directs workers to execute "tasks", usually trying to schedule the work close to the data (if the filesystem provides locality information).
 1. Workers can fail: the Job manager needs to detect this and reschedule their active tasks.
+1. Workers can also become separated from the Job Manager, a "network partition".
+It is (provably) impossible for the Job Manager to distinguish a running-but-unreachable worker from a failed one.
 1. The output of a failed task must not be visible; this is to avoid its data getting into the final output.
 1. Multiple workers can be instructed to evaluate the same partition of the work;